BradHutchings/Mmojo-Server/docs/Package-ls1.md

 ---
 ### Review What You Created
-Finally, let's review what you created in building, packaging, and deploying `llama-server-one`:
+Finally, let's review what you created in building, packaging, and deploying `mmojo-server`:
 ```
-ls -aldh *llama*
+ls -aldh *mmojo*
 printf "\n**********\n*\n* FINISHED: Review What You Created.\n*\n**********\n\n"
 ```

 You should see three directories and a `.zip` file.
-The `llama-server-one-deploy.zip` file is ready to upload and share.
+The `mmojo-server-deploy.zip` file is ready to upload and share.

 ---
 ### Congratulations!

 Congratulations!
 You did it.
-You built a `llama-server-one` executable that runs on two different CPU architectures and several popular operating systems.
+You built a `mmojo-server` executable that runs on two different CPU architectures and several popular operating systems.
 If you had any trouble in this process, please post a question in the [Discussions section](https://github.com/BradHutchings/llama-server-one/discussions).
 I'm happy to help!

 -Brad